porsche-design-system/porsche-design-system/packages/components-js/src/components/form/select/select.design.md

 ## Don'ts

+### Items
-- Don´t include too many items whenever possible.
+Don´t include too many items whenever possible.
 If you have many items, consider alternative ways of presenting them.

+### Content
-- Avoid dropdown boxes for data that is highly familiar such as the day, month, or year.
+Avoid select boxes for data that is highly familiar such as the day, month, or year.
 Having to find these options in a long menu is tedious, breaks the previous guideline, and can create even more work for users.

+### Length
-- Very long dropdowns that require scrolling make it impossible for users to see all their choices in one glance.
+Very long select boxes that require scrolling make it impossible for users to see all their choices in one glance.

+### Purpose
-- Avoid dropdown boxes when typing may be faster.
+Avoid select boxes when typing may be faster.

-!!!
-EXAMPLES !!!

 ---